-There has been much work on modeling agents' mental states, beliefs, goals, and intentions, and how they interact and lead to rational decisions about action.
+There has been much work on modeling agent's mental states, beliefs, goals, and intentions, and how they interact and lead to rational decisions about action.
 As well, there has been a lot of work on modeling belief change.
 But the dynamics of motivational attitudes has received much less attention.
-Most formal models of goal and goal change [3, 14, 17, 10, 24, 23] assume that all goals are equally important and many only deal with achievement goals.
-Moreover, most of these frameworks do not guarantee that an agent's goals will properly evolve when an action/event occurs, when the agent's beliefs/knowledge changes, or when a goal is adopted
+Most formal models of goal and goal change [1-6] assume that all goals are equally important and many only deal with achievement goals (one exception to this is the model of prioritized goals in [7]).
+Moreover, most of these frameworks do not guarantee that an agent's goals will properly evolve when an action/event occurs, e.g. when the agent's beliefs/knowledge changes or a goal is adopted or dropped.
+Also, they do not model the dependencies between goals and the subgoals and plans adopted to achieve these goals.
+For instance, subgoals and plans adopted to bring about a goal should be dropped when the parent goal becomes impossible, is achieved, or is dropped.
+Dealing with these issues is important for developing effective models of rational agency.
+It is also important for work on BDI agent programming languages, where handling declarative goals is an active research topic [8, 9].